-Revere Section of Trail To Be Open Soon
+Revere Section of Trail Expected to Open in Spring 2015

-The Iron Horse Preservation Society removed railroad ties from the old rail bed there.
-The trail will be graded, then topped with a layer of recycled asphalt, followed by a smoother layer of stone dust.
+This year Iron Horse Preservation Society worked in Revere removing railroad ties from the old rail bed.
+The trail will be graded, then topped with a layer of recycled asphalt, followed by a smooth layer of stone dust.
 There are no immediate plans to pave this section or the section of the trail in Saugus.

 [LATEST UPDATE, 10/18/2013: Much progress was made over the summer on the Everett, Malden and Saugus sections of the Northern Strand Trail.
 The trail from Everett through Malden, a 4.1-mile stretch from West and Wellington streets in Everett to Linden Square in Malden, was paved.
 Iron Horse Preservation completed the surfacing of the Saugus section of the trail.
 The first community garden was also built along the trail in Malden, between Faulkner and Bryant streets.
 Work on the Revere portion of the trail is expected to begin in the spring of 2014.
 Meanwhile, the city of Lynn still has to approve the trail.]